Employee Assistance Program Guidelines

-Requests can be made to the EAP Coordinator or the Director, Human Resources.
+Requests can be made to the Injury Management and Wellbeing Coordinator or the Director, Human Resources.

 Following a request for service, the EAP Service Provider will discuss circumstances of the event with the relevant Head of Program, Head of School, Head of Section, Deputy Vice-Chancellor/Chief Operating Officer or the Vice-Chancellor directly and will determine the appropriate level of services needed.